Xori71/fitness-tracker/README.md

 repository.
 It checks for this specific TCX structure.
 Any deviation from that will result in no processing of the file whatsoever.
 - Everything from [here](https://eclass.hua.gr/modules/work/?course=DIT267&get=6382&file_type=1), except for the bonus stuff (It made the code too cluttered), has been implemented.
+- This is a small uni projects.
+Do NOT take it too seriously.
 # Reference images
 * Main menu: